setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/mqtt.md

     - Property name: **"c"**
 19. MQTT (plugin) + RabbitMQ as one single process is acceptable.
 20. mTLS (client certificate authentication) should be applied for all clients.
-21. RBAC should be set for topics (queues, exchanges in RabbitMQ).
+21. RBAC must be configured for all topics, queues and exchanges.
 22. Backpressure principles should be applied.
+Backpressure should be implemented via MQTT broker policies (e.g., message rate limits, inflight window size, per-client buffer limits) to avoid overload during burst traffic.
 23. Self-made (?) logging framework for error cases, for duplicate and continuous errors have to be developed.
-Plan to use the Prometheus plugin for RabbitMQ.
 24. Monitoring and metrics should be used.
+Use RabbitMQ Prometheus plugin and MQTT client metrics where applicable.
 25. Use UTC for all timestamps and logging to avoid timezone-related issues.
+26. Configuration and schema versioning must be maintained (Git, CI/CD based).
+27. DevOps should define and document disaster recovery and backup procedures, including automated restore testing.
+28. IP allow/deny lists should be configured on broker/network level.
+29. Message maximum size should be measured, analyzed, decided and documented and set.